aeriallistique/MY-SHITTY-WEBSITE/README.md

 # MY-SHITTY-WEBSITE
-website I staerted developing in the very beginning of my programming journey.
+website I started developing in the very beginning of my programming journey.